OpenDSA/OpenDSA/RST/source/Development/AnalMisunderstanding.rst

-So to define the growth rate for an algorithm or problem, we need to determine what we are measuring (the best, worst, or average case) and also our description for what we know about the growth rate of that cost measure (big-Oh, \(\Omega\), or \(\Theta\)).
+So to define the growth rate for an algorithm or problem, we need to determine what we are measuring (the best, worst, or average case) and also our description for what we know about the growth rate of that cost measure (big-Oh, :math:`\Omega`, or :math:`\Theta`).

-The upper bound for an algorithm is not the same as the worst case for that algorithm for a given input of size \(n\).
+The upper bound for an algorithm is not the same as the worst case for that algorithm for a given input of size :math:`n`.
-What is being bounded is not the actual cost (which you can determine for a given value of \(n\)), but rather the
-\emph{growth rate} for the cost.
+What is being bounded is not the actual cost (which you can determine for a given value of :math:`n`), but rather the *growth rate* for the cost.
-There cannot be a growth rate for a single point, such as a particular value of~\(n\).
+There cannot be a growth rate for a single point, such as a particular value of :math:`n`.
-The growth \emph{rate} applies to the \emph{change} in cost as a
-\emph{change} in input size occurs.
+The growth *rate* applies to the *change* in cost as a *change* in input size occurs.
-Likewise, the lower bound is not the same as the best case for a given size \(n\).
+Likewise, the lower bound is not the same as the best case for a given size :math:`n`.

 Another common misconception is thinking that the best case for an algorithm occurs when the input size is as small as possible, or that the worst case occurs when the input size is as large as possible.
 What is correct is that best- and worse-case instances exist for each possible size of input.
-That is, for all inputs of a given size, say \(i\), one (or more) of the inputs of size \(i\) is the best and one (or more) of the inputs of size \(i\) is the worst.
+That is, for all inputs of a given size, say :math:`i`, one (or more) of the inputs of size :math:`i` is the best and one (or more) of the inputs of size :math:`i` is the worst.
 Often (but not always!), we can characterize the best input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size.
 Ideally, we can determine the growth rate for the characterized best, worst, and average cases as the input size grows.

-\begin{example}
+.. topic:: Example

    What is the growth rate of the best case for sequential search?
-For any array of size \(n\), the best case occurs when the value we are looking for appears in the first position of the array.
+   For any array of size :math:`n`, the best case occurs when the value we are looking for appears in the first position of the array.
    This is true regardless of the size of the array.
-Thus, the best case (for arbitrary size \(n\)) occurs when the desired value is in the first of \(n\) positions, and its cost is 1.
+   Thus, the best case (for arbitrary size :math:`n`) occurs when the desired value is in the first of :math:`n` positions, and its cost is 1.
-It is \emph{not} correct to say that the best case occurs when \(n=1\).
+   It is *not* correct to say that the best case occurs when :math:`n=1`.
-\end{example}

-\begin{example}
+.. topic:: Example

-Imagine drawing a graph to show the cost of finding the maximum value among \(n\) values, as \(n\) grows.
+   Imagine drawing a graph to show the cost of finding the maximum value among :math:`n` values, as :math:`n` grows.
-That is, the \(x\) axis would be \(n\), and the \(y\) value would be the cost.
+   That is, the :math:`x` axis would be :math:`n`, and the :math:`y` value would be the cost.
-Of course, this is a diagonal line going up to the right, as \(n\) increases (you might want to sketch this graph for yourself before reading further).
+   Of course, this is a diagonal line going up to the right, as :math:`n` increases (you might want to sketch this graph for yourself before reading further).

-Now, imagine the graph showing the cost for \emph{each} instance of the problem of finding the maximum value among (say) 20 elements in an array.
+   Now, imagine the graph showing the cost for *each* instance of the problem of finding the maximum value among (say) 20 elements in an array.
-The first position along the \(x\) axis of the graph might correspond to having the maximum element in the first position of the array.
+   The first position along the :math:`x` axis of the graph might correspond to having the maximum element in the first position of the array.
-The second position along the \(x\) axis of the graph might correspond to having the maximum element in the second position of the array, and so on.
+   The second position along the :math:`x` axis of the graph might correspond to having the maximum element in the second position of the array, and so on.
    Of course, the cost is always 20.
    Therefore, the graph would be a horizontal line with value 20.
    You should sketch this graph for yourself.

    Now, let us switch to the problem of doing a sequential search for a given value in an array.
-Think about the graph showing all the problem instances of size~20.
+   Think about the graph showing all the problem instances of size 20.
    The first problem instance might be when the value we search for is in the first position of the array.
-This has cost~1.
+   This has cost 1.
    The second problem instance might be when the value we search for is in the second position of the array.
-This has cost~2.
+   This has cost 2.
    And so on.
-If we arrange the problem instances of size~20 from least expensive on the left to most expensive on the right, we see that the graph forms a diagonal line from lower left (with value~0) to upper right (with value~20).
+   If we arrange the problem instances of size 20 from least expensive on the left to most expensive on the right, we see that the graph forms a diagonal line from lower left (with value 0) to upper right (with value 20).
    Sketch this graph for yourself.

-Finally, let us consider the cost for performing sequential search as the size of the array \(n\) gets bigger.
+   Finally, let us consider the cost for performing sequential search as the size of the array :math:`n` gets bigger.
    What will this graph look like?
    Unfortunately, there's not one simple answer, as there was for finding the maximum value.
-The shape of this graph depends on whether we are considering the best case cost (that would be a horizontal line with value 1), the worst case cost (that would be a diagonal line with value \(i\) at position
-\(i\) along the \(x\) axis), or the average cost (that would be a a diagonal line with value \(i/2\) at position \(i\) along the \(x\) axis).
+   The shape of this graph depends on whether we are considering the best case cost (that would be a horizontal line with value 1), the worst case cost (that would be a diagonal line with value :math:`i` at position :math:`i` along the :math:`x` axis), or the average cost (that would be a a diagonal line with value :math:`i/2` at position :math:`i` along the :math:`x` axis).
-This is why we must always say that function \fn\ is in \Ogn\ in the best, average, or worst case!
+   This is why we must always say that function :math:`f(n)` is in :math:`O(g(n))` in the best, average, or worst case!
    If we leave off which class of inputs we are discussing, we cannot know which cost measure we are referring to for most algorithms.
-\end{example}